apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

     - Certain language test plug-ins require assistance from the build tool to count problems in the compile log due to some tools having custom handling for those languages.
 The test plug-in name should be in the (test) part of the function name.

+* pluginname\_(test)_calcdiffs

+    - Some build tools (e.g., maven) use custom output for certain types of compilations (e.g., java).
+This allows for custom log file difference calculation used to determine the before and after views.

 * pluginname\_docker\_support

     - If this build tool requires extra settings on the `docker run` command line, this function should be defined and write those options into a file called `${PATCH_DIR}/buildtool-docker-params.txt`.
 This is particularly useful for things like mounting volumes for repository caches.